antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

 - Automatically encrypts data and accelerates transfer over the WAS
 - Automatic data integrity checks in-transit and at-rest
 - In the AWS region, DataSync securely connects to S3, EFS or FSx for Windows File Server to copy data and metadata

+## S3 Access Logs

+- Any API request made to an S3 bucket from any account, authorized or denied, are logged in another S3 bucket
+- Best practice is to create a bucket for logging purposes only
+- If you log S3 accesses in the bucket itself it will loop forever and grow exponentially
+- Used for auditing or analytical purposes

+## AWS Athena

+- Serverless service to perform analytics directly on S3 files
+- Data is never copied somewhere else for analytics but remains in S3 buckets
+- Best option to avoid provisioning RDS databases for S3 analytics
+- SQL to query files
+- JDBC/ODBC drivers
+- Charged per query and per amount of data scanned
+- Built on Presto, works on CSV, JSON, ORC, Avro and Parquet
+- Saves results to a new S3 Bucket
+- Use cases
+    - Business Intelligence
+    - Analytics and reporting
+    - Log query and analytics
+        - ELB logs
+        - CloudTrail trails
+        - VPC Flow logs
+        - S3 Access logs
+        - CloudFront logs

 # Elastic Load Balancer (ELB)